ellielle/bootdev-buddy/README.md

 3. Paste the token into the awaiting box, and click the `Sign in` button.

+4. BUG: If you don't see your account after logging in, close the app and re-open it.

 ## Planned Features

 - [x] Sign in using Boot.dev's authentication